fwindram/SCG/README.md

 # Skeletorfw's Challenge Generator
-SCG is a challenge XML generator for Binding of Isaac Afterbirth+.
+SCG is a platform-agnostic challenge XML generator for Binding of Isaac Afterbirth+.

 It aims to provide an easy way to create valid challenge XML files using a simple interface or pasteable seed.